 - Written by Gary Johnson

 The emergence of The Beatles and the other British Invasion bands prompted the formation of countless young bands in Bay City and in other communities all across the state.
 Band Canyon and the other teen clubs that sprouted up in Michigan around the same time provided an opportunity for these fledgling groups to play in front of large gatherings of their peers.

 Forming a band and then keeping it together were two entirely different chores, however, and many of these young bands faded away almost as quickly as they had come together.
-The reasons were varied; and they included lack of musical ability, getting drafted, going away to college, having a full-time job, girlfriend/boyfriend relationship issues, lack of money, an unexpected pregnancy, an unwillingness to fully commit to the band lifestyle, or the often cited musical differences.
+The reasons were varied.
+They included lack of musical ability, getting drafted, going away to college, having a full-time job, girlfriend/boyfriend relationship issues, lack of money, an unexpected pregnancy, an unwillingness to fully commit to the band lifestyle, or the often cited musical differences.

 A few of the teen bands that played at Band Canyon recorded singles before they broke up.
 These were usually released on small, local independent labels in the hope of garnering some radio airplay on AM radio stations in the Tri-City area or to sell at their gigs.
 Most did not however, leaving no audio record of their existence and becoming one of the countless lost bands of the 1960s, living on in old photos, faded clippings, and in the memories of those who saw them play.